 This format lets FLOW send information about each passing vehicle on the chosen level of detail, namely: time when the vehicle trajectory has ended, FHWA class, and speed (its type is based on your choice during topic setup).
 Information that you entered during topic setup will also be included.

-Due to MS2 server limitations, FLOW must collect at least 24 hours of continuous data before sending it.
+Due to MS2 server limitations, FLOW must collect at least 24 hours of continuous data from midnight to midnight before sending it.
 Therefore, video stream availability disruptions of a cumulative length larger than 72 minutes per 24 hours will cause FLOW to discard all collected data and start again.
 Restarting FLOW will also cause you to lose collected data that hasn't yet been sent to the server.
-As soon as FLOW has 24 hours of continuous data, it sends it to the MS2 server with a grace period of 10 seconds.
+As soon as FLOW has midnight to midnight of continuous data, it sends it to the MS2 server with a grace period of 10 seconds.
+The data collected in the interval since starting FLOW to the first midnight won't be sent to the MS2 server.
+Therefore it's possible that in the topic table you could see that the Last processed data timestamp is in the future, just before midnight.
+This means that FLOW is waiting for the current incomplete interval to end so that it can start the next one.

 Volume data format

 This format simply aggregates counts of passing vehicles for the specified roadway/direction/lane in 1, 15, or 60-minute intervals.
 It provides lower level of detail than the PVR format, but is less data transfer intensive.
-The same limitations regarding having at least 24 hours of data as with the PVR data format are also true with this format.
+The same limitations regarding having data from midnight to midnight as with the PVR data format are also true with this format.

 TMC data format